What Is a Transmission and How Does It Work?

 How Does a Manual Transmission Work?

-Manual transmissions have a clutch pedal and a shifter the driver uses to manually change gears.
+Manual transmissions require the driver to manually change gears using a clutch pedal and a shifter.
 These types of transmissions consist of a set of gears along a pair of shafts, called the input and output shafts.

 How does a manual transmission work?
-With a manual transmission, the driver has to select the proper gear and engage or disengage the clutch.
+With a manual transmission, the driver must select the proper gear and engage or disengage the clutch.
 The transmission uses a flywheel, pressure plate and clutch to engage and disengage the engine from the transmission.

 The flywheel and pressure plate are connected to the engine.
 The clutch is sandwiched between them and is splined to the transmission input shaft.
-The term “push in the clutch” means to release the pressure plate, which disengages the clutch from the engine.
+The act of “pushing in the clutch” releases the pressure plate, which disengages the clutch from the engine.
 Every time you make a shift, you have to push in the clutch first.

 This transmission uses two clutches, which can be wet or dry.
 One clutch operates the even gears (2, 4 and 6).
 The other clutch operates the odd gears (1, 3, 5 and reverse).
 Dual-clutch transmissions were common in older cars and are still found in modern race cars.
 With today’s dual-clutch automated manual transmissions, sometimes called a double-clutch transmission or a twin-clutch transmission, a computer controls the clutch engagement and shifting, bridging the gap between a manual and automatic transmission.